 Brett Freeman, Principal here at Woking College.
 Welcome to our College.

 Hone your communication and analytical skills with this exciting course.
 In the first year you will increase your awareness of film form by exploring how mise-en-scene, performance, cinematography, editing and sound go together to create meaning in film.
 The course will encourage you to develop a keen awareness of the role of the audience in making meanings from film, in particular reflecting on their own role as spectators.
-You will also investigate film as a business, looking closely at production, distribution and marketing strategies, including an examination of the role of stars in the promotion of films.
+Film history will also be explored, covering a range of significant movements, styles and popular filmmakers.
 You will demonstrate your knowledge and understanding through practical and written tasks.
-In the second year, you can undertake further study of films by researching a topic of your choice along with a creative project.
+In the second year, you can undertake further study of films by researching a topic of your choice culminating in the completion of a creative project.
 You will extend your knowledge of world cinema and explore some key styles of film and issues such as how popular films elicit emotional responses from an audience.